vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =instructions
 - To order by creation date
-- To sort using textual values
+- To sort using text values
 - To sort using numeric values
 - `WHERE` cannot be used with aggregate functions